-Hate speech and actions are not tolerated at the University of Connecticut and individuals who are victims of hate speech or actions are protected through the Student Code (http://community.uconn.edu/the-student-code-preamble/) and Connecticut laws related to discrimination, harassment or intimidation based on bigotry or bias (http://www.jud.ct.gov/ji/criminal/part6/6.10-3.htm).
+Bias related incidents, as defined in this protocol, are not tolerated at the University of Connecticut and individuals who are victims of bias related incidents may be protected through the Student Code (http://community.uconn.edu/the-student-code-preamble/) and Connecticut laws related to discrimination, harassment or intimidation based on bigotry or bias.
 Not every act that might be offensive to an individual or a group will be considered as harassment and/or a violation of The Student Code.
 In cases where the Student Code may not apply, the University will still consider appropriate educational remedies.
+Such remedies are not designed to be punitive, but rather seek to explore the adverse impact of bias-related actions upon the values of the UConn community.

 Appropriate staff and faculty will work with students to plan timely, educational opportunities that are reflective of diverse learning styles, and address relevant issues from multiple perspectives.